USAJOBS/help-center/how-to/account/delete.md

 To delete a USAJOBS profile:

-1. Sign into your USAJOBS profile.
+1. Sign into USAJOBS.
-2. Click Username & Password at the bottom of the left hand column.
+2. Click **Username & Password** at the bottom of the left hand column.
 3. Scroll to the bottom of the page and click **Delete Profile**.
 4. Read the message and click **Delete Profile** in the pop-up box.